Omar262021/MIA-Task13.2/README.md

 6. I created a function that detects the shape based on the number of contour points.

 7. Finally, I added text to label the shapes and displayed the new image.

+Color Detection

+1-i took the contour of every shape and extracted the hsv values in it

+2-i made a histogram of all the hues inside the contour

+3-i took the most dominent hue and compared it to definte values for Red,Blue.Green and Yellow